SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 To preview your web part, build and run it on a local web server.
 The client-side toolchain uses HTTPS endpoint by default.
 However, since a default certificate is not configured for the local dev environment, your browser will report a certificate error.
 The SPFx toolchain comes with a developer certificate that you can install for building web parts.

 To install the developer certificate for use with SPFx development, switch to your console, make sure you are still in the **helloworld-webpart** directory and enter the following command:

-> Notice that if you hare using Chrome v58 or newer as your browser, below command does not generate valid certificate for your environment and you will see a certificate exception in local workbench

 ```
 gulp trust-dev-cert